PLLUG/PLLUG-Summer-Camp/Guidelines/Guidelines.md

 # PSC Event Guidelines

-PLLUG Summer Camp is one of the most important events.
+PLLUG Summer Camp (we will use abbraviation "PSC" in our text) - is one of the most important events.
 It is a challenging development marathon for PLLUG participants that lasts during summer time.
 Our goal is to make work on PSC projects as close to real-life software development as possible.
 This will ensure that participants gain important experience and learn how to be a professional developer.

 ## Key Roles